 On March 23, 1992, the world stopped.
-On that day, Billy Ray Cyrus released “Achy Breaky Heart” and the world actually went crazy for it.
+On that day, Billy Ray Cyrus released his debut single, "Achy Breaky Heart," and the world actually went crazy for it.
 Well, maybe not exactly on March 23.
-But just over three months later, on June 27, 1992, the song went to No. 1 on the Billboard country charts.
+But just over three months later, on June 27, 1992, the song went to No. 1 on the Billboard country charts and the craze started.

-To this day, the song written by Don Von Tress remains Cyrus’ most popular track.
-It hit platinum status (the first country song to do so since “Islands In The Stream” nine years prior).
+To this day, the song written by songwriter Don Von Tress remains Cyrus's most popular country music track.
+At least until "Old Town Road" by Lil Nas X hit number one on the Billboard Hot 100 in 2019.
+"Achy Breaky Heart" hit platinum status (the first country song to do so since Dolly Parton and Kenny Rogers' "Islands In The Stream" nine years prior).
 And it also became a crossover success.

-After all, the tune charted in more than 10 countries across the world, hitting top 30 in all of them.
-That includes No. 1 in Australia, New Zealand, the United States and Canada.
+After all, the tune charted in more than 10 countries across the world, hitting the top 30 in all of them.
+That includes No. 1 in Australia, New Zealand, the United States, and Canada.

 So how then, does this massively popular song also evoke such massive ridicule when talked about today?
-There’s nothing inherently funny or disgraceful about it.
+There's nothing inherently funny or disgraceful about it.
 In fact, the song is remarkably well crafted both in terms of lyrical structure and melody.
-And yet in the court of popular opinion, the tune is a total eye-roller.
+And yet in the court of popular opinion, the tune went from great song to total eye-roller.